Jenni-Hawk/Cusotmer_Churn/README.md

 1. Created a model without oversampling
 2. Created model with oversampling
     - Class imbalance just on edge of potentially being problematic.
 Negative class represents 72% of the data.
 Typically problematic at 80%
-    - Addressed Class Imbalance with Oversampling to gain experience with the process.
+    - Addressed Class Imbalance with oversampling using imblearn to gain experience with the process.
 3. Compared the Key Metrics for each model: ROC AUC, Recall
 4. Reviwed Confusion matrix for each model.
     - With oversampling recall score greatly improved